KhalidH82/travel-Liaison/README.md

 <p>Included in wireframes folder</p><br>
 <p>https://youtu.be/1JaVkHtbfLY</p>
 <h2>User Stories</h2>
 <p>Agents will be able to view all clients in database as well as create new ones.
 Also, the agent will have to option to delete and edit clients when necessary.
-They will have the option to login based on thier credentials used when signing up.</p><br>
+They will have the option to login based on their credentials used when signing up.</p><br>
 <h2>Future Build Out</h2>
-<p> Clients will be able to perfrom CRUD functions on theior own profile and also view agents profiles and connect with them.
+<p> Clients will be able to perfrom CRUD functions on their own profile and also view agents profiles and connect with them.
 There will also be a page where clients can perform searches for hotels and restaurants.
-The clients will then be able to attach comments that will be added to their profile for agents to plan travel itineraries.Another feature that I would like to implement is a way to have multiple agents that would have their own database of clients accesible through a login feature.
+The clients will then be able to attach comments that will be added to their profile for agents to plan travel itineraries.
+Another feature that I would like to implement is a way to have multiple agents that would have their own database of clients accesible through a login.
 <h2> Technologies Used </h2>
 <p> The technologies used in this project are Node.js, Express, Ejs, Javascript, SQL, CSS, and BootStrap.
 These techonologies will utilize the MVC model within the structure of the application. <p>
 <h2> Database structure </h2>